2019 Case Studies

-Endocrinology advanced trainees are invited to submit cases for presentation in Fremantle, WA at the ESA Clinical Weekend meeting to be held 25-27 August 2017.
+Endocrinology advanced trainees are invited to submit a single case report each for presentation in Sydney at the ESA Clinical Weekend meeting to be held 16-18 August 2019.

-Similar to 2016, if your case is selected for presentation, a pdf copy of your powerpoint presentation will be made available to registered delegates following the meeting.
+Similar to 2018, if your case is selected for presentation, a pdf copy of your PowerPoint presentation will be made available to registered delegates following the meeting.
 By submitting your case you are agreeing to this.

 *You will need to list your supervisors name and email address during the submission process.